History of music publishing

 Music publishing is the business of creating, producing and distributing printed musical scores, parts, and books in various types of music notation, while ensuring that the composer, songwriter and other creators receive credit and royalties or other payment (where applicable).
 This article outlines the early history of the industry.

 Printing

 Music publishing did not begin on a large scale until the mid-15th century, when mechanical techniques for printing music were first developed.
-The earliest example, a set of liturgical chants, dates from about 1465, shortly after the Gutenberg Bible.
-Prior to this time, music had to be copied out by hand.
+The earliest example, the Mainz Psalter, dates from 1457, and is the second book to be printed on the Gutenberg press (after the Gutenberg Bible).
+Prior to 1501, music books were owned by the wealthy or religious institutions, and music had to be learned by ear or copied out by hand.
 This was a very labor-intensive and time-consuming process, so it was first undertaken only by monks and priests seeking to preserve sacred music for the church.
 The few collections of secular music that are extant were commissioned and owned by wealthy noblemen.
 Examples include the Squarcialupi Codex of Italian Trecento music and the Chantilly Codex of French Ars subtilior music.
 Hand copying persisted long after the invention of printing and music was widely disseminated in manuscript form well into the 18th century, both in personal copying and scribal publication.